MizzouCreative/mizzoumvc/readme.txt

 * use_framework_stylesheet - set to 'yes' if you want to use the stylesheet from the framework instead of your style.css file; framework assumes 'no'

 == Changelog ==
+= 3.5.3 =
+Bug fix related to incorrect permissions being set on cache directory

+= 3.5.2 =
+Bug fix related to Director role not working correctly in certain multisite situations

 = 3.5.1 =
 * Changed label for theme settings area from "All Settings" to "All Theme Settings"
 * Added ability to use internal search OR external search for both search and 404 since not everyone has a GSA.